What is child support?

 Basically, the parent whose share of the cost of caring for the child (based on how much of the time that parent cares for the child) is less than their share of the combined income of both parents (minus their respective living allowances), is the liable parent (who has to pay child support).
 The other parent is the receiving carer (who will receive child support payments).

-If you aren’t sure whether the child’s care arrangement meets the recognised care criteria, you can fill out a Recognised Care Questionnaire (IR120) form (choose the one for the appropriate child support year) and send it to Inland Revenue.
+If you aren’t sure whether the child’s care arrangement meets the recognised care criteria, you can fill out a Recognised Care Questionnaire (IR120) form and send it to Inland Revenue.
 They will use the information provided to work it out for you.

-More information about how recognised care affects child support is on the Child Support website or in the guide, Helping you to understand recognised care.
+More information about how recognised care affects child support is on the Child support website or in the guide, Helping you to understand recognised care (IR156).